 Prepare the aircraft before the onset of winter so its ready to go when you are.
 In this space we learn how to cope with winter and the effects it has on the pilot, passengers and aircraft.

-Aircraft heating systems in light aircraft are based on the exhaust over which cold air is blown and then fed into the cabin.
-CO (carbon monoxide) poisoning is a possibility when cracks are present in the exhaust.
+Aircraft heating systems in most light aircraft are based on a system where cold air is blown over the hot exhaust and then fed into the cabin.
+CO (carbon monoxide) poisoning is a possibility when cracks are present in the exhaust piping.
 Renew the CO detector annually especially before the start of winter and have the system checked for any cracks.
-During preflight do look at the exhaust and comply with FAA SAIB CE-10-33 exhaust inspections.
+During preflight do look at the exhaust system and comply with FAA SAIB CE-10-33 exhaust inspections.

 Getting into the aircraft with damp clothes will result in fogged-up windows on the inside.
 Sort of IFR flying when the defrost system isn't working properly.
 Dangerous.
-Open some form of ventilation, even the frigid cold air will clear the windshield.
+Open some form of ventilation to get the propwash inside, even the frigid cold air will clear the windshield.

 If your aircraft is equipped with a heated pitot, make sure it works.
-Switch it on and the pitot tube should be warm within 30 seconds, then turn it off again.
+Switch it on and the pitot tube should be warm within 30 seconds, then turn it off again to preserve the battery.

 Induction icing can occur throughout the year depending on the temperature and moisture content of the air.
-Carb heat and alternate air inlet should be checked during maintenance and every flight just before take off.
-Any problems must be fixed.
+Carb heat and alternate air inlet should be checked during maintenance and every flight just before takeoff.
+Any problems must be fixed before the flight.

 When water freezes it will expand.
 Pitot tubes with standing water will get blocked, can rupture and the pitot static system will not work properly.
 Standing water in flaps, ailerons and or elevators can freeze and create an imbalance and even flight control problems possibly resulting in a possible stall/spin event.
-Make sure that any drain hole is clear from any dirt or debris.
+Make sure that any drain hole is clear from any dirt or debris during the preflight.

 As water freezes below zero it can block the fuel lines causing the engine to stop running.
 Do check after refueling for water in the system, and let the fuel settle in the tanks after refueling before checking.